tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 ![internalChat](/assets/{{ imgDir }}/internalChat.png)

-There are two buttons labeled "refresh" and "log" in the top right corner of this chat.
-Pressing the `refresh` button simply refreshes the chat.
-The `log` button, however, resutls in a request to `/log/log.php`.
+There are two buttons labeled "Refresh" and "Log" in the top right corner of this chat.
+Pressing the `Refresh` button simply refreshes the chat.
+The `Log` button, however, results in a request to `/log/log.php`.

 ![logRaw](/assets/{{ imgDir }}/logRaw.png)

 ![logRawResp](/assets/{{ imgDir }}/logRawResp.png)

 This request results in the response shown above which only contains the number `1`.
 The request included a `filename` parameter with the value `log.txt`.
-Requesting this file with a GET request indicates that the `log.php` script is logging the username provided in the username parameter together with user agent from the `User-Agent` header.
+Requesting this file with a `GET` request indicates that the `log.php` script is logging the username provided in the `username` parameter together with user agent from the `User-Agent` header.

 ![logtxt](/assets/{{ imgDir }}/logtxt.png)